 Bible passages.
 While Scripture has great relevance to our lives, making its personal relevance

-the first and only question we ask of a passage can actually prohibit us from fully hearing God's
+the first and perhaps only question we ask may actually keep us from fully hearing God's

 - Step 1: Research the historical context of the passage, i.e., its literary context.

-- Are there things in the history and society in which Jesus said these words that might
+- Are there things in history and in the society in which Jesus said these words that might

 - Step 2: Determine the larger context into which the passage fits.